oauth-io/oauth-phonegap/README.md

 ### URL Whitelist

-The OAuth.io will try to access various URLs, and their domains must be whitelisted in your _config.xml_ under **access**.
+OAuth.io will try to access various URLs, and their domains must be whitelisted in your _config.xml_ under **access**.

 You can either add each domain separately, depending on the providers you use: